AryaPulkit/Apparel-classification-webapp-using-CNN/README.md

 # Apparel-classification-webapp-using-CNN

-In this repo , I'll use mnist clothing images to classify diffrent Appreals.
+In this repo , I'll use mnist clothing images to classify different Appreals.
 This system can diffrentiate 9 types of clothings namely "Tshirt","Trouser","Pullover","Dress","Coat","Sandal","Shirt","Sneaker","Bag","Ankle boot" .